-In essence, the SENSE Project Management Handbook is a foundational document that guides day-to-day operations and fortifies the consortium's commitment to excellence, collaboration, and compliance with regulatory standards set forth by the European Commission.
+In essence, the SENSE Project Management Handbook is not just a procedural document - it is a strategic enabler.
+It provides day-to-day operational guidance, fosters a cohesive and collaborative working environment, and reinforces the consortium's shared commitment to excellence, impact, and strict compliance with European Commission standards.